26 women-owned brands for all your everyday essentials - CNN Underscored

 Ouai

-We have Jen Atkin to thank for the iconic hairstyles on our fave celebrities and influencers like Kim Kardashian, Bella Hadid and Chrissy Teigen.
-Now with her brand Ouai, we also have her to thank for salon-quality hair care products right at home.
-We’d recommend getting the Scalp & Body Scrub ($38; sephora.com) to gently exfoliate your scalp pre-wash to remove buildup and smooth skin.
+We have Jen Atkin to thank for the iconic hairstyles on our fave celebrities and influencers, including Kim Kardashian, Bella Hadid and Chrissy Teigen.
+Now with her brand, Ouai, we also have her to thank for salon-quality hair care products right at home.
+We’d recommend getting the Scalp & Body Scrub ($38; sephora.com) to gently exfoliate your scalp prewash to remove buildup and to smooth skin.

 Jungalow

 Your search for colorful and distinctive home decor begins and ends with Jungalow, a lifestyle marketplace designed by Justina Blakeney.
-The brand aims to provide pieces that bring nothing but good vibes into your home, but allowing you to lean into your creativity and unique self.
-This Hand Painted Vase Set ($89; jungalow.com) shows off your inner maximalist and proves that pieces of playful art aren’t restricted to your wall.
+The brand aims to provide pieces that bring nothing but good vibes into your home but allow you to lean into your creativity and unique self.
+This Hand-Painted Vase Set ($89; jungalow.com) shows off your inner maximalist and proves that pieces of playful art aren’t restricted to your wall.

 Brother Vellies